ua-snap/nws-drought/README.md

 If needed, edit `./config.py` to...

  - Control the lag between the present date and the first date of data fetched by the CDS API

+### Input data

+Unzip the `nws_data.zip` archive file somewhere and make note of this path.
+This folder contains some data that is necessary for computing the indices.

 ## Usage

 ### Environment variables

-The follwing environment variables need to be set/modified prior to starting a Jupyter server or running any scripts:
+The follwing environment variables need to be set/modified prior to running any of the code herein, such as starting a Jupyter server or running any scripts:

 Add the project directory to the `PYTHONPATH`, i.e. `export PYTHONPATH=$PYTHONPATH:$(pwd)`